Robert Kordenbrock, Executive Director

 Lauren Dewey Platt has lived in the Fenway for over 20 years.
 For 17 years, she has served on the Board of Directors for the Mission Hill Fenway Neighborhood Trust (current Chair).
 Lauren serves on the Community Advisory Board for Children’s Hospital.
-Lauren was pivotal in the planning process for the Community Center, serving as a Co-Chair for over two years (as well as Chair of the Financial Committee).
+Lauren was pivotal in the planning process for the Community Center, serving as President of the Board for two years and as Chair of the Financial Committee.

 Current Representative: Marie Fukuda

 Fenway Civic is a board-driven, all-volunteer, member-supported organization whose goal is to promote and sustain a vital, livable neighborhood.

 Current Representative: Leah Camhi, Executive Director of the Fenway CDC